Difference between Neurologist and Psychiatrist

 Research

 Neurologists conduct a great deal of research on brain diseases and disorders.
-Psychiatrists also research mental illness, but to a lesser extent than neurologists.
+Psychiatrists also research mental illness but to a lesser extent than neurologists.

 Teaching